amovah/socket.io-manager/README.md

 #### Example

-suppose that we have 2 middlewares (AKA middlewares) and one socket event named foo. now we want add these two middlewares in `foo` socket event. in code language it will be something like this:
+suppose that we have 2 middlewares and one socket event named foo. now we want add these two middlewares in `foo` socket event. in code language it will be something like this:

 ```javascript
 applyMiddlewares([ middleware1, middleware2 ], [ foo ]);